Lajat

-At some point the region was abandoned, but repopulated by refugees from other parts of Syria during the 13th-century Mongol invasions.
-It was then that the region gained its modern Arabic name, al-Lajāʾ, which means "the refuge".
-During early Ottoman rule in the 16th century, the Lajat contained numerous grain-growing villages, but by the 17th century, the region was all but abandoned.
+The region was abandoned at some point, only to be repopulated by refugees from other regions of Syria during the Mongol invasions in the 13th century.
+This earned the region its modern Arabic name, al-Lajāʾ, meaning "the refuge".
+During early Ottoman rule in the 16th century, al-Lajat contained numerous agricultural villages and farms, but by the 17th century, the region was all but abandoned.
 Local Bedouin tribes, such as the Sulut, increasingly used the region for grazing their flocks, and Druze migrants from Mount Lebanon began settling the area in the early 19th century.
-Today, the population is mixed, with Druze inhabiting its central and eastern areas, and Muslims and Melkites living in villages along its western edge.
+Today, the population is mixed, with Druze inhabiting its central and eastern areas, and Muslims and Melkite Christians living in villages along its western edge.

 Etymology

 Lajat's ancient name "Trachonitis" signifies the land associated with the trachon, "a rugged stony tract."
 There are two volcanic districts south and east of Damascus, to which the Greeks applied this name: that to the northwest of the mountain of Jabal al-Druze (Jabal Hauran) is called in Arabic, el-Leja, which means "the refuge" or "asylum".